-International SEO is often presented as a complex, enterprise-only discipline—but for most small and mid-sized businesses, it comes down to a few core decisions: who you’re trying to reach, in which languages, and how search engines should interpret your content.
+International SEO is often presented as a complex, enterprise-only discipline—but for most small and mid-sized businesses, it comes down to a few core decisions: who you’re trying to reach, in which languages or regions, and how search engines should interpret and serve your content.

 Problems usually arise when those decisions are blurred.
 Small sites add language switchers they don’t need, duplicate pages without clear structure, or assume multilingual tools are required when simpler solutions would work just as well.
 The result is unnecessary complexity, fragile setups, or missed search visibility.

-The resources below break international SEO into its practical components—focusing on real-world implementations for small businesses, with an emphasis on multilingual sites, hreflang usage, and avoiding common mistakes that undermine otherwise solid setups.
+The resources below break international SEO into its practical components, with a focus on real-world implementations for small businesses.
+The guidance centers on page structure, hreflang usage, and common pitfalls that undermine otherwise solid setups.

-Whether you’re deciding if you need a multilingual site at all or untangling an existing configuration, the guides below are designed to help you choose the simplest approach that actually works—and scales.
+Whether you’re deciding if you need a multilingual site at all, choosing between manual and tool-based approaches, or untangling an existing configuration, the guides below are designed to help you choose the simplest approach that works—and scales.

 A multilingual website offers the same or similar content in more than one language.
 For example, an English and Spanish version of the same pages intended for the same audience.